Ekosma/p5-frontend/README.md

 ---

 ### Acknowledgements
-Initally created for Flatiron School Ruby On Rails Portfolio Project
+Initally created for Flatiron School Ruby On Rails with React Portfolio Project